 You do not have to prove a dollar amount for these damages.
 However, you’ll still need to show how your back pain and other accident injuries affect your life.

-Special damages have a set dollar amount.
+Special damages, also known as economic damages, have a set dollar amount.
 They include:

 - Medical bills